What are the best carp baits available? You can catch carp on almost all edible food products.

 Due to the oily liquid produced when hempseed is soaked, it also contains rich amino acids and natural omega oils.

 When you’re looking to snag a bite when things get difficult, a handful of hemp in the right place can trigger a feeding frenzy.

-Hemp is available in dry form which requires cooking and soaking (don’t throw away the liquid after!) which can be a grind.
+Hemp is available in dry form like this.
+Hemp requires cooking and soaking (don’t throw away the liquid after!) which can be a grind.

-Alternatively, it can be bought in tins or pre-cooked in bags and usually requires soaking for 24 hours at least (alays read the instructions when buying).
+Alternatively, it can be bought in tins or pre-cooked in bags and usually requires soaking for 24 hours at least (always read the instructions when buying).

 More commonly used in spod mixes, hemp is fairly cheap and many carp have fallen to it.

 As with other particles, such as maize and seed, adding extra oil or liquid attractants can really boost hemp by slowly releasing flavours and colourings in the water.

 Hemp is certainly a staple food choice in my carp fishing.

 The most cost-effective way of using hemp is to buy it dry and cook it yourself.
 However, it must be prepared properly and many anglers don’t like the hassle so they choose pre-prepared hemp instead.